Moving from Dubai to Bolivia

 - License from the Transport Control Department

-- Inspection certificate, stating vehicle is in running condition
+- Inspection certificate, stating the vehicle is in running condition

 PETS AND ANIMAL REGULATIONS